 Matches must be played in their entirety unless both teams agree to delay the match.
 Maximum permitted time to delay a match is fifteen (15) minutes.

-Failure to complete a match or report the scores within 1 hour of receiving the match fixtures will result in disqualification for both teams due to inactivity.
+Failure to complete a match or report the scores within forty-five (45) minutes of receiving the match fixtures will result in disqualification for both teams due to inactivity.

 Teams may not delay the match for more than fifteen (15) minutes between each round.
-If a team delays the start for longer than fifteen (15) minutes, the other team should report a no show and provide proof of the delay occurring.
+If a team delays the start for longer than fifteen (15) minutes, the other team should report the scores in their favour and provide proof of the delay occurring.

 The team that did not delay must provide video proof showing that this fifteen (15) minute delay did occur.